did-method-plc/go-didplc/cmd/replica/README.md

 The service supports either PostgreSQL or SQLite.
 Postgres has more horizontal scaling headroom on the read path, but SQLite performs better when backfilling.

+When using PostgresSQL, note that `synchronous_commit` is set to `off` by default (you can override this by explicitly setting it to `on` in the connection URL).
+The rationale behind this default is that if the replica loses some recent data (e.g. following a power failure), it should be able to quickly re-sync from the upstream host.

 ## Backfilling

 When the service is started for the first time, it has to "backfill" the entire PLC operation history from the upstream instance.
 Until it "catches up", it will not provide up-to-date responses to queries.
 Depending on your hardware, it should take less than 24h to complete a backfill (at time of writing).
 Backfilling tends to be bottlenecked by database throughput.

+## Metrics and Tracing

+In addition to the `--metrics-addr` CLI flag, the [`OTEL_EXPORTER_OTLP_ENDPOINT`](https://opentelemetry.io/docs/languages/sdk-configuration/otlp-exporter/#otel_exporter_otlp_endpoint) env var may be set to configure trace reporting.